byomkesh99/cdk_hashicups/README.md

  Once the above packages installed and the platform is ready, do the follwing steps to use application.

 1) In your system terminal clone this git repo - [Hashicups with CDK](https://github.com/byomkesh99/cdk_hashicups.git)
-2) Terraform registry for Hashicups provider already updated in file "../cdk_hashicups/packages/iac/cdktf.json" in the line number 9.
+2) Terraform registry for Hashicups provider already updated in file "../cdk_hashicups/packages/iac/cdktf.json" at line number 9.
 If you want to build it locally then use this [link](https://developer.hashicorp.com/terraform/tutorials/providers/provider-use#install-hashicups-provider).
 Remember to update the line number 9 as `"source": "hashicorp.com/edu/hashicups"`
 3) Now run the following command to pull all dependencies.

        cd cdk_hashicups && pnpm install